Hands up who remembers keeping the winter chills and ills at bay with rosehip syrup?

 I hadn’t thought much about it being something that’s disappeared off our shelves until I stumbled on a piece on the internet some time ago about some of the history of the brew that was made from wild-growing Central Otago sweet briar hips (Rosa rubiginosa).
 Read some of that history here.

 During World War 2 the hips were sent to factories in Dunedin to be made into syrup which was used by mothers and children, including infants, to boost Vitamin C intake at a time when fresh fruit and vege weren’t always plentiful.
 Read more about that here (with photos of the briars growing wild).
-Mothers received government coupons which could be exchanged for rosehip syrup (wonder what we’d give coupons for now?)
+Mothers received government coupons which could be exchanged for rosehip syrup.
 Apparently rosehips have 20 times more Vitamin C than a comparable weight of oranges.

 Muriel Bell is a name most of us won’t know, but what a life of achievement she led in this country, particularly concerned by the need for a healthy diet (and this was in the first half of the 20th century).
 In among all her projects – pasteurised milk, the vitamin content of fruit and vege, fluoridated water and better-quality bread – was the promotion of rosehip syrup for mothers and babies during the war years.
 Needless to say, this health advocate (and a doctor and a scientist) was known as “Battle-axe Bell”.

 The Curious Kai blog has a great posting about rosehips so I’ll shut up and you click on the link and read that (includes a recipe and lots of pictures).
 The Heritage Roses NZ website also includes a recipe for rosehip syrup, while Hugh Fearnley-Whittingstall has a fairly simple-sounding recipe.